Revenge of the Zombies: Production

 The film was a semi-remake of King of the Zombies.
 It was co-written by Edmond Kelso, who wrote the first film, and has a similar storyline: two men and a servant played by Mantan Moreland are guests in a strange house where a mad scientist with a zombie wife is working for Nazi Germany.

-It was meant to star Bela Lugosi but Lugosi ended up not appearing.
+It was meant to star Bela Lugosi, but Lugosi ended up not appearing.
 The movie was the first in a new six-film contract between Monogram and Moreland.

 The film was announced in April 1943 with Robert Lowery and Mantan Moreland attached.

 Filming was meant to start on 10 May 1943.
 However this date was pushed back and John Carradine became the star.

 Reception

 Writing in The Zombie Movie Encyclopedia, Peter Dendle wrote that it is the first zombie film to presume that audiences know what a zombie is.
-Dendle called it a remake of King of the Zombies and "stock fare from the Monogram horror mill."
+Dendle called it a remake of King of the Zombies and "stock fare from the Monogram horror mill".
+Kino Lorber's Blu-ray Revenge of the Zombies, a November 26, 2024, release, features a Tom Weaver-Gary D. Rhodes audio commentary providing background on the movie and its producers' negotiations with the Office of War Information and the Bureau of Motion Pictures, which disapproved of several elements of its script.